Grounding conservation and development in community rights

 Standards & Frameworks We Work With

-Social safeguards, FPIC, grievance redress, and GEDSI support for conservation and development organizations.
+Social safeguards, FPIC, GEDSI, and MEL for conservation organizations and donor-funded development programmes.

 Conservation Program Design & Grant Writing